c-gohlke/personalized-recommendations/README.md

 Amount of transactions per colour group
 Amount of transactions per product type name

+### test set

+transactions made in the last 7 days

 ### Task

 predict 12 items to recommend for a given nuser, that can have past buying history or not.

-## Ideas

-### test set

-transactions made in the last 7 days

-### Loss function

-ratio of transactions bought in 12 recommendations made

-### Improvement Ideas

-cluster customers (F/M)

-customer gender prediction
-does more bra bought correlate with more future bras bought? same q for different product code/type name/group name etc.

-Customer can buy same article again
- -> find which articles customer is likely to buy again.
-If bought buy user U, recommend that again

- Never recommend unpopular items (in real life could be useful).
-Evaluation metric is not, what is the impact of the recommendation system?
-But, can I predict which item will be bought?

-## Approach

-1) separate most recent transactions to build test set